kelapa148/web/_data/people/recky.md

 order: 7
 ---

-Recky Phiter "Rek" is a graduate at the Department of Computer Engineering at AMIK Profesional.
+Recky Phiter "Rek" is a graduate of the Department of Computer Engineering at STMIK Profesional, Makassar.
+He was part of the first COCONUT cohort in 2009.

+He worked at DANA Indonesia as a Lead Software Developer in 2019, served as Head of Engineering at PT Bank Neo Commerce Tbk since 2021, and is currently Senior VP of Engineering at AgriAku since 2023.

 His field of interests are Fintech and payment development.
 Currently, he is working on digital banking which is part of seemless the payment through banking products and services embedded in an ecosystem by optimizing technology..
 He never thought that he could be an engineer.
 He started from his interests, and he wants to make it happen.
 Coding is the thing that he loves to study even though he has to spend a lot of time to understand it.
 However, he hopes in one day, he will use his skill to make it come true :)